m-s-randhava/filmedin7x7/README.md

 An application listing which films have been filmed in SF and where they have been filmed.

+This is a full-stack implementation:

+    A.  A Backend implemented in Python using the Flask framework to implement a RESTful API, also employing other Flask aspects like Flask-Testing, to implement a rudimentary automated testing framework.

+        [IMPORTANT!
+I took the opportunity to learn the Flask framework.
+I have never before employed a framework in Python, though I have used frameworks in other languages.
+        While at the latest startup, we actually implemented our own lightweight framework, both for the backend and frontend.]

+    B.  A Frontend implemented using Bootstrap.css and Backbone.js.

+        [IMPORTANT!
+I took the opportunity to learn the Bootstrap CSS framework.
+Also, though I've used Backbone.js in the past, I never devoted an in-depth study of the framework which I did for this project.]

+This application has implemented additional features than those detailed in the spec for "SF Movies."

+    A.  Implemented 'partial' and 'exact' matching upon the 'Locations' field for the movies.
+    B.  Implemented a "Find Nearest 7 Movie Locations" to my current location (especially relevant for mobile devices).
+    C.  Implemented a mobile iOS version of this application, tested live successfully while in SF.

 This application does the following:

     1. Allows users to search a Google map centered at San Francisco City Hall by "location,"